U.S. Exchanges

 Semiconductor Cyclicality

-High-performing semiconductor ETFs are subject to extreme cyclical volatility.
-While AI demand is a current tailwind, the industry remains sensitive to supply chain gluts and geopolitical tensions.
+High-performing chipmaker portfolios are subject to extreme cyclical volatility.
+While AI is a massive current tailwind, the industry remains sensitive to supply chain disruptions.

 Leveraged Decay

-Leveraged tech funds (e.g., TECL) use daily resets.
-Over long periods, volatility decay can result in performance that deviates significantly from the stated 2x or 3x objective.
+Leveraged funds use daily resets.
+Over long periods, volatility decay can cause performance to deviate significantly from the stated daily multiple objectives.

 Valuation Sensitivity

-The tech sector typically carries higher P/E ratios than the broad market.
-These funds are highly sensitive to interest rate hikes, which can compress growth-stock valuations rapidly.
+Growth stocks typically carry higher P/E ratios than the broad market.
+These assets are highly sensitive to interest rate hikes, which can compress valuations rapidly.

 Frequently Asked Questions

-Semiconductor funds are currently leading, with CHPS showing a 161% 1-year return, followed by SHOC (135%) and FTXL (130%).
-Broad benchmarks like XLK and VGT remain stable with 16-22% returns.
+Semiconductor portfolios are currently leading.
+CHPS has shown a 161% 1-year return, while SHOC and FTXL have also outperformed.
+Broad benchmarks like XLK remain stable choices for core exposure.

-XLK tracks the S&P 500 Technology Select Sector with a 0.09% fee, while VGT tracks a broader MSCI Information Technology index with a 0.10% fee.
-VGT typically offers more exposure to mid and small-cap tech.
+XLK tracks the S&P 500 tech sector with a 0.09% fee.
+VGT tracks a broader MSCI index with a 0.10% fee.
+VGT generally offers more exposure to mid-cap companies compared to XLK.

-Funds like TECL (3x) and ROM (2x) are designed for daily tactical trading.
-They are unsuitable for long-term holding due to daily reset mechanics and amplified volatility.
+Funds like TECL and ROM are built for daily tactical trading.
+They are generally unsuitable for long-term holding due to daily reset mechanics and amplified volatility decay.

 Last updated April 2026 · Data sourced from U.S. exchange filings